vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 message MsgSealObject {
   option (cosmos.msg.v1.signer) = "operator";

-  // operator is the account address of primary SP string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // operator defines the account address of primary SP string operator = 1 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // bucket_name is the name of the bucket where the object is stored. string bucket_name = 2;
+  // bucket_name defines the name of the bucket where the object is stored. string bucket_name = 2;
-  // object_name is the name of object to be sealed. string object_name = 3;
+  // object_name defines the name of object to be sealed. string object_name = 3;
-  // secondary_sp_addresses is a list of storage provider which store the redundant data. repeated string secondary_sp_addresses = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
+  // secondary_sp_addresses defines a list of storage provider which store the redundant data. repeated string secondary_sp_addresses = 4 [(cosmos_proto.scalar) = "cosmos.AddressString"];
-  // secondary_sp_signatures is the signature of the secondary sp that can
+  // secondary_sp_signatures defines the signature of the secondary sp that can
   // acknowledge that the payload data has received and stored. repeated bytes secondary_sp_signatures = 5;
 }